 User Manager adds, modifies and deletes users on the server.
-It is not needed if some
+It is not needed if some external authentication method, such as Windows trusted authentication, is used.

 All three parts are actually separate plug-ins which should be configured separately in firebird.conf.
 Let's look at an example of configuring a server to accept connections from old clients.
 The default setting are: